ONEARMY/academy/docs/universe/share-back.md

 - ⭐️ Follow our [instagram](https://instagram.com/realpreciousplastic) to have a look at beautiful things from our community
 - ⭐️ Browse the community[ Facebook](https://facebook.com/preciousplastic) to see real and rough things made by our global army
-- ⭐️ Visit [this chapter](https://community.preciousplastic.com/academy/create/howto) in the academy to see step by step how to create the best how-to
+- ⭐️ Visit [this chapter](https://community.preciousplastic.com/academy/create/library) in the academy to see step by step how to create the best project